open-canada/vitals/docs/readme.md

  </HUGE>
- Note: Data upto Oct 2021 is used to allow comparison between adverse reactions and deaths statistics, which is reported with three months delay.
+ Note: Data upto Oct 2021 is used to allow comparison between adverse reactions and deaths statistics, which are available up to October only.

 <!--
 - ‘Reported side effects following COVID-19 vaccination in Canada’, Canadian COVID-19 vaccination safety report, Public Health Agency of Canada, <https://health-infobase.canada.ca/covid-19/vaccine-safety/>  --- Compare the number of deaths and severe health damages already reported to that from COVID.
 Note the contunuing increase of reports